 “Vi Ses!
 Språkvänner i Linköping” is a neutral meeting platform for people interested in making a new friend.
-We match someone who is newly arrived in Sweden* along with someone who is well established in Sweden*.
-The person who is newly arrived in Sweden wishes to practice/become better in Swedish while the person who is well established in Sweden wishes to get to know someone from a different culture and answer those questions the newly arrived might have about the country.
-Being a language friend is supposed to be educational and rewarding for both parts in the friendship.
+We match someone who is newly arrived in Sweden* with someone who is well established in Sweden*.
+The person who is newly arrived in Sweden wants to practice/get better at Swedish, while the person who is well established in Sweden wants to get to know someone from a different culture and answer any questions that he or she might have about the country.
+Being language friends is supposed to be a rewarding learning experience for both parties.

-Well established in Sweden*: is a word that is being used to describe that you 1) experience being established in Sweden 2) speak good Swedish and can help someone with the Swedish language.
-As well established in Sweden you can be 1) born in Sweden 2) raised in Sweden 3) lived in Sweden for many years and experience being established and that you do not have to practice the language anymore.
+*Well established in Sweden means that you 1) consider yourself established in Sweden, and 2) speak Swedish well and can help someone with the Swedish language.
+You might 1) have been born in Sweden, 2) have been raised in Sweden, or 3) have lived in Sweden for many years, consider yourself settled and do not need to practice the language anymore.

-Newly arrived in Sweden*: as newly arrived in Sweden you wish to practice Swedish and become friends with someone who is well established in the country and knows the society well.
+*Newly arrived in Sweden means that you would like to practice Swedish and become friends with someone who is well established in the country and knows the society well.

 What is a Language Friend?

-First of all you are supposed to have fun together and get to know each other.
-You can, for example, go for walks, have a coffee or attend study circles together as well as other activities that you find fun or interesting.
-You decide this together.
+The most important thing is to spend time together, get to know each other and have fun.
+For example, you could go for walks, have a fika, attend study circles together, or other activities that you find fun or interesting.
+You decide this yourselves.

 Being language friends is not about being someone’s guide or guardian.
-Neither is it about receiving a ”Swedish contact” that you can require assistance and support from.
-It is about getting to know each other over the cultural borders, have fun together and, perhaps, make a friend for life.
+Neither is it about getting a “Swedish contact’ that you can ask for assistance and support.
+It is about getting to know each other over your cultural borders, having fun together and, perhaps, making a friend for life.

 How do you Become a Language Friend?

-Apply for the project.
-Fill in a notification of interest as carefully as possible.
+- Apply for the project by filling in the application form in as much detail as possible.
 You can become a language friend by yourself or along with your family.
-If you wish, you can write who you would like to meet and we will take it into account during the matching process.
+If you wish, you can specify what kind of person you would like to meet and we will take it into account during the matching process.

-We will call everyone to see if they are happy with their suggested match.
+- We call everyone to see if they are happy with their suggested match.

 Meeting for the First Time

-We will arrange a first meeting where you and your language friend will get together along with us.
-This is, most of the times, arranged in the red cross’s facilities.
-We will have a cup of coffee and give you an introduction to the project.
-After the introduction, you will get the opportunity to talk to each other for about one hour.
-Tell them about yourself and be curious about each other.
-Talk about your expectation of the project.
-What would you like to do and how often would you like to meet?
-Change phone numbers and decide when you will get together next time.
+We arrange a first meeting at which you and your language friend get together along with us.
+This usually takes place on the Red Cross’s premises.
+We have a fika and give you an introduction to the project.
+After the introduction, you get the opportunity to talk to each other for about an hour.
+You talk about yourselves, ask each other questions and discuss your expectations for the project.
+You can also discuss what you would like to do together and how often you would like to meet.
+Exchange phone numbers and decide when you want to get together next time.

 - Are things working out well for you and your language friend?
 Congratulations!
 Keep on meeting and having fun!

 - Are things not working out between you?
-If you have difficulties finding time to meet, if circumstances in your life change so you cannot be language friends anymore or if you feel that it was not a good match due to personal chemistry – contact us!
+If you have difficulty finding time to meet, if circumstances in your life change so you cannot be language friends anymore, or if you feel that you weren’t a good match, contact us!

 Conclusion and Follow-up

-Your participation in “Vi Ses” will end after six months.
+Your participation in “Vi Ses’ ends after six months.
 This doesn’t mean that you have to stop hanging out as language friends.
-On the contrary, we hope that you will keep staying friends as long as you wish and are able to – perhaps for the rest of your lives!
-Vi conclude our interference because our job is to be a helping hand at the beginning.
-We will have a follow-up with you regarding how the project has gone.
-We will call and ask questions such as “have you continued to meet?” as well as an additional couple of questions.
-Following our follow-up, we will delete you from out notification of interest.
+On the contrary, we hope that you’ll remain friends as long as you’re able to – perhaps for the rest of your lives.
+The reason we end our participation here is that our job is to be a helping hand at the beginning.
+We’ll have a follow-up with you to see how the project has gone.
+We’ll call and ask a few questions such as “have you continued to meet?’
+After our follow-up, we’ll remove you from our application list.

 Information for Newly Arrived in Sweden

-The interest of becoming a language friend is much higher amongst newly arrived than amongst well established in Sweden.
-This, consequently, means that there is a long queue for getting a language friend.
-It can take up to several months.
-It is important that you fill in as much information as possible when handing in the notification of interest – it makes it much easier to get a language friend.
-You can also write if you have any specific wishes of who you would like to meet or if it doesn’t matter who it is.
-If you don’t have any specific wishes the process of being matched will be faster.
-We are trying to find good matches and hope that it will be worth the wait.
+The interest in becoming a language friend is much higher among newly arrived people than among those well established in Sweden.
+This means that there is a long queue for getting a language friend, in some cases up to several months.
+It is important that you fill in as much information as possible when sending in your application – this will make it much easier to get a language friend.
+You can also let us know if you have any specific wishes for who you would like to meet, or if it doesn’t matter.
+If you don’t have any specific wishes, the matching process will be faster.
+We try to find good matches and hope that it will be worth the wait.

 Thank you for being patient!